Nerina108/TodoList/README.md

 Extract all files, open up your terminal and follow these instructions:

--cd into project folder
+* cd into project folder
--fill in the following details in the .env file:
+* fill in the following details in the .env file:
-    PORT=
+    * PORT=
-    DATABASE=
+    * DATABASE=
-    JWT_SECRET=
+    * JWT_SECRET=
-    GOOGLE_CLIENT_ID=
+    * GOOGLE_CLIENT_ID=
--run command "npm install to install all necessary node modules -cd into the client folder
+* run command "npm install to install all necessary node modules
+* cd into the client folder
--fill in the following details in the .env file:
+* fill in the following details in the .env file:
-    REACT_APP_GOOGLE_CLIENT_ID
+    * REACT_APP_GOOGLE_CLIENT_ID
--run command "npm install"
+* run command "npm install"
--cd back into project folder and run command "npm run dev" - this will launch both the backend and the frontend concurrently
+* cd back into project folder and run command "npm run dev" - this will launch both the backend and the frontend concurrently